 Let’s get back to the DIY hollow core door makeover for a moment.
 Do I think updating interior doors by adding trim to a door is a good idea?
 I do.
 I think there are a few drawbacks though.

 On the flip side…Do I love my DIY hollow care door makeover?
-Yes I do!
+Yes, I do!
 I would do it again in a heartbeat.
-It’s an easy and inexpensive way to update an old hollow care door.
+It’s an easy and inexpensive way to update an old hollow core door.